WHY TALENT ISN’T ENOUGH—AND WHAT REALLY DECIDES

 Fame Machines explores the machinery behind what gets amplified, what fades, and how belief spreads.
 The same network architecture shows up across brains, institutions, and platforms and follows common principles:

-Gatekeeper (divide-and-conquer): filters decide what gets a first look.
+Gatekeeper (the breaks): Layers of filters decide what gets a first or second look.

 STORIES

 We’ll look at examples like the injury that opened a slot for Tom Brady and Joanna van Gogh-Bonger’s behind-the-scenes efforts to bring her brother-in-law’s paintings the recognition they deserved.
-You’ll also hear about my own experience as a musician, academic, and data scientist, and person in the world—moments when I misread the room and paid for it, when unpopular results strained business relationships, and finally getting something right with a well-timed investment in an AI degree.
+You’ll also hear about my own experience as a musician, academic, and data scientist—moments when I misread the room and paid for it, when unpopular results strained business relationships, and finally getting something right, jumping on the AI train before it took off.

 UPSHOT